IPex12G

 Description

-With its ability to manage dynamic rules based on data from connected sensors, the IPex12G offers a complete and adaptable solution to optimize irrigation, maximizing efficiency and results .
+Thanks to its ability to manage dynamic rules based on data from connected sensors, the IPex12G offers a complete and adaptable solution to optimize irrigation, maximizing efficiency and results .

 • 6 digital outputs for latch valve control